The Irrational Grip of Jealousy

 Somehow, when I see a friend of mine hanging out with another friend of mine, my first aberrant thought is; feeling excluded, ignored and jealous.
 I recognize, it’s quite irrational.
 Is this because as a child, I’d experienced jealousy, witnessing others getting the love (or the toy or the front seat, etc.) that I’d wished I’d had?
 I have no direct memory of my own childhood jealousy, but I definitely have observed my own children’s experiences with it.
 We are not alone in feeling pangs of jealousy getting triggered by random events.
 I truly believe that whatever one person is feeling, there are likely hundreds, if not thousands of us also feeling similar things.

 For some reason, once I begin to focus on an issue, in this case, overcoming jealousy; once I begin to shine my light, my awareness on it, it already begins to shift, to be healed

-Once I bump into this pile of jealousy and begin to delve into it, it is with the clear intention of healing it, at least this current layer of it
+Once I bump into my pile of jealousy, I delve into it with the intention of healing it

-By the time I write about an issue that I have recently bumped into and resolved, it is exactly that: resolved, for the time being
+By the time I write about an issue, it is resolved for the time being